 Tel: +44 (0) 1534 76304 / 300

-Just like a Notary Public will check the identity and capacity of the person signing a document for use abroad, foreign authorities may want to check that the notary is who they say they are and is qualified to do the job.
+Just like a Notary Public will check the identity and role of the person signing a document for use abroad, foreign authorities may want to check that the notary is who they say they are and is qualified to do the job.

-This process can take two forms (depending on whether the foreign country is a party to the Hague Convention of October 5, 1961):
+This can be done in two ways (depending on whether the foreign country is a party to the Hague Convention of October 5, 1961):

-This is the certification process by which, in Jersey, the Lieutenant Governor’s Office verifies the signature and seal of the Notary Public.
+This is the way in which, in Jersey, the Lieutenant Governor’s Office checks and confirms the signature and seal of the Notary Public.

-This is the certification process by which the diplomatic or consular agents of the country in which the document has to be produced, verify the signature and seal of the Notary Public.
+This is the way in which the government departments of the country in which the document has to be given, check the signature and seal of the Notary Public.
 Charges and fees will be on a case-by-case basis.

-It is common, for most countries, to accept certification by way of the Apostille.
-This is the fastest and more cost-efficient process.
-The Notary Public will be able to inform you which is required.
+It is usual for most countries, to accept the Apostille.
+This is the fastest and more cost-effective process.
+The Notary Public will be able to tell you which is needed.

-You should make enquiries, in advance, to check whether the foreign authorities require this.
-This is important as they may not accept a notarized document without this.
+You should check beforehand if the foreign countries need this.
+This is important as they may not accept a document you have had notarised without this.

-A notarial act in the public form (as described above) will typically be more expensive than a notarial act in the private form (as described above).
+A notarial act in the public form (see above) will usually be dearer than a notarial act in the private form (see above).
 This is because the Notary Public will have to produce a notarial certificate.

 c/o Voisin, Advocates, Solicitors and Notaries Public